habitat-sh/habitat/BUILDING.md

 Rust installed as above), is to run `cargo install rustfmt` and adding `$HOME/.cargo/bin` to your `PATH`.

+**Note2:** While this Docker container will work well for getting started with Habitat development, you may want to consider using a VM as you start compiling Habitat components.
+To do this, create a VM with your preferred flavor of Linux and follow the appropriate instructions for that flavor below.

 ## Mac OS X for Native Development